bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

   of the data from one level below it---in this case, Bob's public key.
   This creates a hash of Bob's public key.

-* Alice's scriptPubKey then pushes the pubkey hash that Bob gave her for the first transaction.
+* Alice's pubkey script then pushes the pubkey hash that Bob gave her for the first transaction.
 At this point, there should be two copies of Bob's pubkey hash at the top of the stack.

-* Now it gets interesting: Alice's scriptPubKey adds `OP_EQUALVERIFY` to the stack. `OP_EQUALVERIFY` expands to `OP_EQUAL` and `OP_VERIFY` (not shown).
+* Now it gets interesting: Alice's pubkey script adds `OP_EQUALVERIFY` to the stack. `OP_EQUALVERIFY` expands to `OP_EQUAL` and `OP_VERIFY` (not shown).

     `OP_EQUAL` (not shown) checks the two values below it; in this